ross-brown/sharebnb-backend/README.md

 # ShareBnB Backend

-A RESTful API for a outdoor space sharing playform built with Express.js.
+A RESTful API for a outdoor space sharing platform built with Express.js.
 Built to interact with data about users, listings, and messages, as well as authentication/authorization.

 Demo: WIP